Senvion Plugin with Config Files

 The above mapping file will produce the following output:

-.
+WTRM1_TrmTmpGbxOil_avg(decimal:°C) 55.8 The equivalent REMOTE SHELL command to view all the database tables is:senvion_iec61850_ardexa discover data {CONFIG_FILE} {MAPPING_FILE} --device {DEVICE} --node {NODE} --dataset {DATASET}.
 The CONFIG_FILE is the location of the file containing the credentials.
 The MAPPING_FILE is the location of the mapping file discussed above.
-Ensure you complete the variables; --device
+Ensure you complete the variables; --device, --node and --dataset.
+These must be completed, and the values can be obtained from the output of Discovering Datasets discussed above.

 For example: senvion_iec61850_ardexa discover data /opt/ardexa/config/senvion-iec61850-ardexa/testonly.config_file /opt/ardexa/config/senvion-iec61850-ardexa/full_mapping.csv --device IECDeviceControlMe --node LLN0 --dataset ActValues